Get Rates Near You!

 investor looking at his laptop to check stocks

-The first step to being a successful investor is knowing yourself.
-Your financial situation, investment knowledge and emotional reactions are all factors in what kind of investor you are.
+The first step to being a successful investor is knowing your investment risk tolerance.
+Your financial situation, investment knowledge, and emotional reactions all play a role in determining what kind of investor you are.
+Risk tolerance refers to the level of risk you’re willing to take with your investments based on these factors.

-While no general investment quiz is an exact science, your answers to these questions can provide an estimate of where you fit on a spectrum from high-risk to low-risk investor.
+While no general investment quiz is an exact science, answering key questions can help estimate where you fall on the spectrum from high-risk to low-risk investor.
+These questions also guide you in assessing your comfort level with investment risk, helping you make smarter, more informed decisions.

 The questions themselves may also help you think through the issues around investment risk and identify your comfort level with investing.